Source code for ezmsg.event.peak

 b_ev_crossback = b_ev_crossback[b_long]

-# Find the earliest unfinished event.
-If none, we still buffer the final sample.
+# Find the earliest unfinished event so we can buffer it for the next chunk.

 b_unf = ~b_ev_crossback

-# Trim events that are past the hold_idx.
-They will be processed next iteration.
+# Trim events that are past the hold_idx; they'll re-emerge next chunk.

 cross_idx = [_[b_pass_ev] for _ in cross_idx]